 During high school, I was told I ought to start keeping a journal and recording my thoughts.
-It seemed as impossible as it was uninteresting—my life has never been exciting, so why write about it?
-But, despite this self-deprecating attitude, I did manage to record a few odds and ends throughout my formative teenage years.
+It seemed as impossible as it was uninteresting—my life has never been exciting.
+Why write about it?
+Despite this self-deprecating attitude, I did manage to record a few odds and ends throughout my formative teenage years.

-In particular, I wrote of two different occasions that my family visited the Christian Conference Center at Cannon Beach, Oregon.
-Unlike the rest of my family members, I spent most of my days grappling with angst, disillusionment, and insecurity.
-What follows is an entry in my little black book that I’ve never forgotten to this day:
+In particular, I wrote about two occasions when my family visited the Christian Conference Center at Cannon Beach, Oregon.
+Unlike the rest of my family, I spent my days grappling with angst, disillusionment, and insecurity.
+What follows is an entry from my little black book that I haven’t forgotten:

 Summer ’97, Cannon Beach Oregon

 Robin and Jenny.
 Snow melted through my hands during that memorable week in Oregon.
 How could I have been so stupid?
 Easy, I was me.
 And Lito lead the competition… not that I couldn’t have won.
 Rather, I let my own insecure feelings dictate my actions (or lack thereof).
 A huge and terrible loss…

 Summer ’99, Cannon Beach Oregon

 Robin.
 She was back.
 Impossible?
 Yes, but somehow, some way, destiny had arranged our meeting.
 I had resolved to talk with her – to see if she remembered that 12 year old dork who didn’t have the guts, no, didn’t have the nerve.
 Sure enough, history repeated itself.
 I waited too long, I lost the girl.
 Jon was Jon again.
 Will I ever learn?
 Will I someday take it upon myself to pursue a girl?
 Having the answers is not my present state.